rtm/rtm.github.io/boberator.md

 layout: default
 ---

+# JavaScript "Pick"  Operator

-This document presents a new "pick" operator for JavaScript.
+This document presents a proposed "pick" operator for JavaScript, also known as a "boberator".
+Here we use the sharp sign.

-## Pick operator
+## Basics

-Consider a **pick operator**, also called the "boberator":
+The pick operator picks a property from an object.
+In its simplest form, it is the inverse of the dot operator.

     p # o                 // o.p

+The basic syntax is

+    picker # object

+The pick operator right-associates, so we can go down multiple levels.

     q # p # o             // o.p.q

-We can pick into an object:is
+We can pick multiple properties into an object.

     { p1, p2 } # o        // { p1: o.p1, p2: o.p2 }

-To pick more deeply
+We can pick some of them more deeply.

     { p1, q # p2 } # o    // { o.p1, o.p2.q }

-We can pick into an array with
+We can pick into an array.

     [ p1, p2 ] # o        // [o.p1, o.p2]

-We can provide default values
+We can provide default values in case the property is not present on the object, using an equal sign.

     p = 42 # o

-or change names on the fly using the `from` keyword:
+We can change names on the fly using a **renamer** specified by the `as` keyword.

-    { x from p1, p2 } # o // { x: o.p1, p2: o.p2 }
+    { p1 as x, p2 } # o // { x: o.p1, p2: o.p2 }

-or both
+We use `as` rather than the colon, to avoid conceptual confusion with standard object literal syntax.

+We can give both a default and a renamer.

-    { x from p1 = 42, p2 } # o
+    { p1 as x = 42, p2 } # o

-We will call the construct `[name from] key [= default]` a **picker**.
-Then the left hand operator of `#` is always one of
+## Pickers

+A picker is one of a simple picker, an object picklst, an array picklist, or a variable picklist.
+The left operand of the pick operator is a picker.

- 1. a picker
+### Simple picker

+A **simple picker** has the following syntax.

+    key [as newname ] [= default]

+### Picklists

+A picklist is one of the following.

- 1. an object-like construct containing pickers
+ 1. an object-like construct containing pickers (**object picklist**), used to pick properties into an object

- 1. an array-like construct containing pickers
+ 1. an array-like construct containing pickers (**array picklist**), used to pick properties into an array

- 1. a parenthesized list of pickers, used in assignments (see below)
+ 1. a parenthesized list of pickers, used in assignments (**variable picklist), used to pick properties into variables

-In terms of associativity, therefore
+### Associativity

+Since the left operand must be a picker or picklist,

     q # p # o